What Are the FTSE 100, DAX, and CAC 40?

 There are many other ETFs focused in Europe that can provide investors with more specific exposure.
 For example, some ETFs focus squarely on industrials while others may focus on technology companies.
 Others may focus on small-, mid-, or large-cap equities in these markets or across broader markets.
 If you're looking for specific exposure, these may be good options to consider.

-Europe represents about a third of the world's stock market capitalization, which makes the markets an important destination for international investors.
+Europe represents a significant portion of the world's stock market capitalization, which makes its markets an important destination for international investors.
 In addition to purchasing some of the component stocks, U.S. investors can look into ETFs focused on these indexes or other European-focused ETFs with exposure to the same or similar end markets.

-Of course, investors should consider the risks associated with these investments before purchasing them including the geopolitical risks associated with the Eurozone, liquidity risks stemming from American Depositary Receipts, and the expense ratios for any ETFs, as well as the concentration risks stemming from any of these individual portfolio.
+Of course, investors should consider the risks associated with these investments before purchasing them, including the geopolitical risks associated with the eurozone, liquidity risks stemming from American Depositary Receipts, and the expense ratios for any ETFs, as well as the concentration risks stemming from any of these individual portfolios.

 Investors may want to consider adding these European indexes and ETFs as part of a diversified portfolio to mitigate any regional risk factors and maximize long-term risk-adjusted returns.

 - The FTSE 100, DAX 30, and CAC 40 are three popular European stock market indexes.

 - Like the S&P 500 or the Dow Jones, each fund includes various differently sized companies in order to perform close to the index.

 - U.S. investors looking for international exposure can look to any of these funds, as well as European ETFs and ADRs, to create a diverse portfolio.